evansbenj/2024_BIO722/6_Making_a_phylogenetic_tree_with_Stacks.md

 `more batch_1.phylip`

 You should be able to see a Phylip formatted file.
 You can press the space bar to scroll down the file and press `q` when you want to quit.
 The first line has the number of taxa (9 in this case) followed by the number of characters of data.
 The next line has a taxon name (`1`, which corresponds to the first sample PF515) followed by the sequence data.
-Some of these data are regular nucleotides (A, C, G, or T) and others are [IUPAC symbols](http://www.bioinformatics.org/sms/iupac.html) that indicate heterozygous SNPs (Y for C/T, R for A/G, etc).
+Some of these data are regular nucleotides (A, C, G, or T) and others are [IUPAC symbols](http://www.bioinformatics.org/sms/iupac.html) that indicate heterozygous SNPs (Y for C/T, R for A/G, etc) and there are also missing data (Ns).
 The lines after this give data for the next samples.

 ## Making a Quick phylogeny using `Phylip`